Denmark – land of sea and islands

 To many tourists, Denmark is the land of poet Hans Christian Andersen, the statue of the Little Mermaid, or Copenhagen’s 150-year-old amusement park, Tivoli. – In this picture from Tivoli, the so-called ‘Elevator’ accelerates downward, full speed.
 (Photo copyright © by Kaj Halberg)

 Despite its small size, and the lack of mountains, the landscape of Denmark is surprisingly varied, with many different natural features.
-Comprising about 500 smaller or bigger islands, the country is immensely influenced by the sea.
+Comprising about 500 larger and smaller islands, the country is immensely influenced by the sea.
 Only the peninsula Jutland is connected to the European continent in the south, to Germany.

 Compared to its size, Denmark has a very long coastline, 7,500 kilometres, and no place in the country is further than 52 kilometres from the sea.
 To the west is the rough North Sea, which, during storms, crashes against coastal cliffs, eroding away sand and clay, which is later deposited elsewhere as long sandbars.
 Over the years, this process has created several large, shallow fiords.
 Between Denmark and the Scandinavian Peninsula lies the Kattegat Sea, with more shallow and calm waters, and its southern shores border the Baltic Sea, which stretches east and north, along Poland, the Baltic States, Russia, the east coast of Sweden, and Finland.

 In the south-western corner of Denmark, the North Sea is very shallow.
-This area is called the Waddensea (meaning ’the sea that you can walk in’), which has been created by tidal waters over thousands of years.
-Tides are a result of the gravitational pull of the Moon, every six-and-a-quarter-hour moving immense amounts of sea water, pulling it first in one direction, and later in the opposite direction.
+This area is called the Waddensea (meaning ’the sea that you can walk in’), created by changing tides over thousands of years.
+Tides are a result of the gravitational pull of the Moon, which, every six-and-a-quarter-hours, move immense amounts of sea water, pulling it first in one direction, and then in the other.

 The Danish part of these wetlands covers only about one tenth of the entire Waddensea, the majority being situated in Germany and Holland.
 In the Danish part, high tide brings in about one cubic kilometre of seawater, causing the water level to rise about one metre, on average, flooding most of the area.
 During low tide, when the water has receded, a layer of fine sand and organic matter, so-called silt, is left behind.
 In this way, tides have created huge sand flats, covering about a thousand square kilometres.

 Numerous animals like worms, crustaceans, shrimp, mussels, and snails feed on tiny plankton in the silt.
-Fishes and birds feed on these animals, millions of migratory birds resting here in spring and autumn to build up a layer of fat, before continuing their migration.
+Fishes and birds feed on these animals, and millions of migratory birds rest here in spring and autumn to feed and build up a layer of fat, before continuing their migration.
 During the summer months, female harbour seals (Phoca vitulina) come ashore on sandy islets to give birth to a single pup.

-Low sunrays are reflected in the shallow waters of a waddensea in Horsens Fjord, eastern Jutland.
+Late in the day, sunrays are reflected in the shallow waters of a waddensea, situated in Horsens Fjord, eastern Jutland.
 The numerous small heaps are excreta of lugworms (Arenicola marina).
 (Photo copyright © by Kaj Halberg)

 Nature guide Kirsten Anneberg Stidsholt, explaining the complex biology of The Waddensea to a group of tourists.
 (Photo copyright © by Kaj Halberg)

-The common cordgrass (Spartina anglica) is an invasive species in several areas of waddensea, expelling native species.
-This picture is from the island of Fanø, western Jutland.
+Common cordgrass (Spartina anglica) is an invasive species in several areas of waddensea, expelling native species.
+This picture is from the island of Fanø, western Jutland. – Read more about this species elsewhere on this website, see Nature: Invasive species.
 (Photo copyright © by Kaj Halberg)

 Green halls of beech